-It’s a new year—and a brand-new growing season.
-It may not be as exciting as the first tomato ripening or the first flower opening, but it’s a time of promise, of optimism, and of a tangible sense of opportunity.
-Here are my 8 gardening resolutions.
+A new year means a brand-new growing season to think about.
+Winter’s quiet may not be as exciting as summer’s first tomato ripening or spring’s first flower opening, but it’s a time of promise, of optimism, and of a tangible sense of opportunity.
+Here are my eight gardening resolutions.
 I hope they inspire your plans!

 Gardening teaches us important lessons: a reverence for life, responsibility, nurturing, achievement, self-esteem, and hard work.
 These are values worth sharing.
 The act of gardening has a positive effect on young and old alike and promotes a sense of community.
 We also feel better about ourselves when we can help someone less fortunate.